2025 SMST SCHEDULE

 TEAM DISCIPLINE/SAFETY

-4. Any coach, manager, or team medical/non-medical official, who has been ejected must remove himself no less than 100 yards from the playing field within 2 minutes of notice of ejection, or the match will be forfeited to the opposing team.
-The forfeit will be recorded at the current game score, or 1-0, whichever is better for the non-forfeiting team.
+4. Any coach, manager, or team medical/non-medical official, who has been ejected must remove himself no less than 100 yards from the playing field within 2 minutes of notice of ejection, or the match will be forfeited.
+The forfeit will be recorded at the current game score, or 1-0, whichever is better for the team awarded the forfeit.
 An ejected player may remain on the bench after he/she has changed into a non-player shirt all while remaining under the strict control of their coach.
 The referee, at his/her sole discretion, may require the removal of the player if they deem necessary.

 5. Any coach that withdraws his team from the playing field during a match and refuses to continue play after being summoned by the Referee will receive a dismissal for "Irresponsible Behavior" and his team will forfeit the match.
-The forfeit will be recorded at the current game score, or 1-0, whichever is better for the non-forfeiting team.
+The forfeit will be recorded at the current game score, or 1-0, whichever is better for the team awarded the forfeit.

 6. The use and/or consumption of any alcoholic beverages or tobacco products at any youth soccer match are expressly prohibited.
 Any player or team official who violates this prohibition shall be subject to disciplinary action and/or suspension.
 Such violations will be reported to the CSA Disciplinary Committee.

-8. If a field medic pulls a player from a match because they suspect that the player has a concussion, the player must be cleared by a doctor before returning to play.
-Their player card will be held at tournament headquarters until a doctor note clearing the player to participate has been received.
-If no note is received, the player card can be picked up after the team has completed their last match of the tournament.
-In and and all cases, coaches, parents, referees, and tournament officials shall strictly adhere to the CSA Concussion Policy.
+7. If a field medic pulls a player from a match with any signs of a concussion, the player must be cleared by a doctor before returning to play.
+Written clearance from a doctor will be required in order to resume playing.
+In any and all cases, coaches, parents, referees, and tournament officials shall strictly adhere to the CSA Concussion Policy.

 If you are interested in being a referee at our tournament, please reach out to our assignor.